Call or stop by

 Welcome to Tuttleman Counseling Services

-If you are a student of Temple University, Tuttleman Counseling Services offers you support for your emotional, educational or vocational concerns.
+If you are a student of Temple University, Tuttleman Counseling Services offers support for your mental health needs.
+A listing of many of the issues that students come for help with can be found by looking at the self-help link on this page.
+The self-help page is also an informational resource for you to begin to learn more about a variety of mental health topics. educational or vocational concerns.
 Assistance is confidential and free of charge.
 We provide an atmosphere that is informal and professional, where you can feel safe and comfortable seeking help.

 Psychology and Psychiatric Services